shaolaizheyitao/MQTT/servers.md

 [ThingScale IoT message broker](http://thingscale.io/index_en.html) is a fully-managed IoT messaging service provided by [Sensinics,LLC](http://sensinics.co.jp).
 ThingScale provides a messaging system for IoT connected devices.
 The API is used to retrieve events, users, devices, sessions, and channels in JSON format.
 ThingScale supports TLS payload encryption, scheme-less and cyclic data sampling, and trigger-based notifications.
 A 30days trial license is offered free of charge.
 MQTT is the preferred messaging protocol.
 [Dev Portal](https://sensinics.atlassian.net/wiki/spaces/TD/pages/76021778/Developer+Portal) & [API Portal](https://thingscale.docs.apiary.io/)

-## Xively

-The [ Xively](http://xively.com ) service, formerly known as Cosm, formerly known as Pachube, provides a data cloud for the Internet of Things, with MQTT support in beta.
-This is not a generic MQTT broker implementation; it uses MQTT as a transport for publishing and subscribing to your already existing data feeds ([more information](mqtt_and_pachube)).

-## Yunba.io

-[ Yunba](http://yunba.io/) is a backend cloud platform that provides real-time message dispatch service to mobile applications and devices and uses MQTT as a transport protocol, The services include bi-directional push for Instant-Messaging; real-time analyzing; real-time online monitoring.

 ## VerneMQ

 [VerneMQ](http://verne.mq) is an enterprise ready, high-performance, distributed MQTT message broker.
 It scales horizontally and vertically on commodity hardware to support a high number of concurrent publishers and consumers while maintaining low and predictable latency and fault tolerance.
 VerneMQ plugins can be developed in Erlang, Elixir, Lua, and any programming language that can implement HTTP WebHooks.
 VerneMQ uses modern broadcast protocols and LevelDB for state replication in a cluster.
 VerneMQ is Open Source and Apache2 licensed.